I have given up on weeds. Okay, maybe not entirely, but I have decided to live and let live. And eat.

 Essentially word came back, and across the board it was: ‘it’s a weed and should be removed’.
 But, they have such pretty flowers.
 I decided to leave and see what came of them.
 And do a little research.

 Many weeds are edible, you see.
 Dandelions are well known as an edible plant.
 I just came across this delicious sounding recipe for dandelion jelly (jam) that I simply must try.
-Except I don’t have any pectin at the moment, and have really left it too late.
-My dandelions are now fluff balls.
+Except I don’t have any pectin at the moment, and have left it too late.
 But it gave me the idea, maybe more of the weeds in my garden had a purpose other than to be pretty and a potential pain in the proverbial.